macius702/mahjong_icp/README.md

 # Project Description

 This project was created for the Internet Computer RUSH Bootcamp.
-The main focus of this project is on integration rather than innovation.
+The primary emphasis of this project lies in achieving effective integration.
 The frontend of the Mahjong game is implemented in Dart/Flutter, while the backend is developed in Rust.

 ## Why Mahjong?